 Jacques Bruslé is Honorary Professor at the University of Perpignan, France, and has directed the marine biology laboratory.

-Jean-Pierre Qquignard is Honorary Professor at the University of Montpellier, France, where he manages the Mediterranean ichthyological laboratory.
+Jean-Pierre Quignard is Honorary Professor at the University of Montpellier, France, where he manages the Mediterranean ichthyological laboratory.
 He is also a member of the Montpellier Académie des sciences et lettres and of the French Ichthyological Society.

 Table of Contents